tldr-pages/tldr/pages/common/git-fetch.md

 `git fetch --tags`

-- Delete local remote-tracking branches that have been deleted upstream:
+- Delete local references to remote branches that have been deleted upstream:

 `git fetch --prune`